-Let customers be your North-star in 2018
+Let customers be your North-star

 I recently spoke with Lynette Dicey, a reporter from South Africa’s Financial Mail, about customer experience disruption and the challenges facing businesses as they strive to remain competitive amid a rapidly-evolving marketplace.
 Sometimes the best offense is a good defense, and in this case”defense” means strengthening customer relationships and fostering loyalty.
 To do this, businesses need to keep their pulse on customer wants and needs and consistently deliver positive experiences.
 This isn’t the kind of thing that you can change overnight, and customer experience (CX) management is the core of customer-centric strategy.

 Businesses, however, shouldn’t totally neglect their “offense”.
 Customer experience disruption is about being creative and anticipating a consumer’s wants and needs to create experiences that are unique and engaging.
 Customer feedback and experience insights can be leveraged to improve customer journeys, though businesses need to encourage their staff to be innovative.

 Focus on customer experience to avoid being disrupted

 “Any industry with a middle-man or broker model is a target to be disrupted,” says customer experience expert Julia Ahlfeldt.
 She says even risk assessments and scenario planning don’t necessarily guarantee accurate predictions.

 So what else can businesses do to safeguard their operations and stay relevant in an age of ever-changing technology?

 The big take-out: Businesses that focus on customer experience and live the adage of the “customer is king” are less likely to be disrupted, says customer experience expert Julia Ahlfeldt.